raeedcho/temper/README.md

     - Remove tape
   - (optional) socket nice!view displays (same procedure as socketing microcontroller)
   - *Carefully* solder battery wires to pads (ensuring wires don't short together--I used masking tape to secure wires)
-  - (optional) For back plate: attach standoffs to PCB with screws
-  - Press choc switches into sockets (ensuring that switch legs make it into the sockets and don't bend out of the way)
-  - Place keycaps
   - Reseat microcontroller
+- Putting it all together (follow specific case instructions if applicable)
+  - (optional) For back plate:
+    - attach standoffs to PCB with screws
-- (optional) slide back plate onto standoffs and secure with screws
+    - slide back plate onto standoffs and secure with screws
+  - If not using switch plate:
+    - press switches directly into PCB sockets (ensuring switch legs make it into the sockets and don't bend out of the way)
+  - If using switch plate:
+    - press switches into plate
+    - align switches with PCB holes and press into sockets (ensuring legs make it into sockets and don't bend out of the way)
+  - Place keycaps on switches

 ## Firmware